 Following the truce, remarkable reports soon began to emerge suggesting organised football matches had been played out between British and German soldiers on Christmas Day.
 It was a theme that quickly caught the imagination and news of these incredible events would spread through the pages of regional and national newspapers in Britain, subsequently making their way back to the front where the legend grew.

-It is unsurprising that football should play at least some part in the narrative of the truce, after all the game was hugely popular and was played recreationally throughout British Army when out of the line.
-However, claims that an organised match took place between British and German troops, in which scores were kept, have been disputed for many years.
+It is unsurprising that football should play at least some part in the narrative, after all the game was hugely popular and was played recreationally throughout British Army when out of the line.
+Nonetheless, claims that an organised match took place between British and German troops, in which scores were kept, have been disputed for many years.

 On 1 January 1915, The Times newspaper published details of a letter in which an anonymous major of the Royal Army Medical Corps told of a match that had taken place between soldiers on Christmas Day.
 In it, the officer claimed: “The …Regiment actually had a football match with the Saxons, who beat them 3-2.”